‘Potentially significant’ El Niño to begin by summer

 The odds of El Niño being in place for next winter are now up to 93%.

 El Niño is the warm phase of the climate pattern known as ENSO (El Niño Southern Oscillation).
-Remember, for the last three winters we’ve been in the cool phase of ENSO known as La Niña.
+For the last three winters we’ve been in the cool phase of ENSO known as La Niña.

 As the waters in the eastern equatorial Pacific Ocean got closer to normal we entered an ENSO Neutral phase in March.
-Now the waters continue to warm to above normal in all Niño regions (see below) giving greater confidence that we’re heading for a prolonged El Niño pattern.
+Now the waters continue to warm to above normal, giving forecasters greater confidence that we’re heading for a prolonged El Niño pattern.

 Exactly when El Niño begins will be based on a combination of when the sea-surface temperature anomalies in a specific region of the eastern Pacific Ocean (known as the Niño 3.4 region) reach +0.5ºC and when the atmosphere starts to react like it’s in an El Niño phase.